MicrosoftDocs/quantum-docs-pr/articles/libraries/licensing.md

 # Licensing

-The canon is an extensive collection of library functions and is open source, licensed under the permissive MIT license.
+The canon is an extensive collection of library functions and is open source, licensed under the [MIT license]( https://github.com/Microsoft/Quantum/blob/master/LICENSE).
 It can be obtained from [Github Quantum Repo](https://github.com/microsoft/quantum).

-It should be noted that Microsoft's Quantum Development Kit also provides a few specialized library functions that are licensed under a Microsoft Research license which is permissive for academic use, but which restricts commercial use.
+Microsoft's Quantum Development Kit also provides specialized library functions that are licensed under a [Microsoft Research license]( https://github.com/Microsoft/Quantum-nc/blob/master/LICENSE).
 These library functions can be obtained from [Github Quantum-NC Repo](https://github.com/microsoft/quantum-nc).

 ## Contributing ##